 If you have run an event on Microsoft Teams Live Events, you may have come across some stumbling blocks.
-The platform makes it easy to create and run a live event, but trying anything more elaborate is very difficult.
-There are also many things you should keep in mind, especially some mistakes you inevitably make the first time.
+The platform makes it easy to create and run a live event, but there are also many things you should keep in mind, especially some mistakes you inevitably make the first time.

 After running a few live demo sessions, webinars, and our own All Things Microsoft Teams online event, we’ve assembled a list of things to remember.
 Learn from our experience and check out these Microsoft Teams Live Events Tips and Tricks.

 If you’re new to live events, read our How to set up Microsoft Teams Live Events blog for a basic overview of the platform.
 Now let’s dive right into some essential tips and tricks to remember when running your own live event.

 Content sharing may be the most significant thing you have to remember when running your event.
 Only one person can share their screen at a time with the audience.
 As a producer, you only have one content slot, and whoever shares their screen last fills up that spot.